To apply for admission into a graduate program, applicants are required to submit the following to the Admissions Office:

 - Passing scores for the Communications and Literacy subtests of the Massachusetts Tests for Educator Licensure (MTEL) are required for all applicants to graduate and certificate programs leading to initial licensure to teach in the state of Massachusetts.
 MTEL Communications and Literacy results are also required of all applicants to the CAGS Educational Leadership and Management: School Principal or Supervisor/Director.
 Note: Subject area MTEL test(s) must be completed prior to student teaching.

 - Copy of initial teaching license for applicants to programs leading to professional licensure.
 (If you have a valid initial teaching license from Massachusetts, you do not need to submit the Communications and Literacy subtest scores referred to above.)

-- Three letters of recommendation from individuals under whom the applicant has studied or under whose supervision he/she has worked in a professional capacity.
+- Letters of recommendation from individuals under whom the applicant has studied or under whose supervision he/she has worked in a professional capacity.
 At least one letter of recommendation should speak to the applicant’s academic abilities.
 Please use the Letter of Recommendation forms provided and ask the evaluator to submit the narrative portion of the recommendation on professional letterhead if possible.
 All letters of recommendation must be mailed by the evaluator directly to the Admissions Office.

 - Letters of recommendation for Accelerated/Online programs: Students applying to the Online/Accelerated MBA, the Online/Accelerated Non-Licensure M.Ed. in Educational Leadership and Management, or the Online/Accelerated Non-Licensure M.Ed. in Curriculum and Teaching only need to provide one letter of recommendation if their previous GPA is below a 2.8.